ververica/flink-ecosystem/api-proposal.md

     id: number
     name: string
     description: string
-    readme: string // maybe from github or something?
+    readme: string // user can enter a markdown description
-    image: blob || string
+    image: blob // we should restrict the image size to 5kb
     website: string
     repository: string
     license: string